 OAS Payments do increase over time and are adjusted quarterly in January, April, July, and October for an average annual growth of 1.77%.

-The payment for the last quarter of 2020 is at $614.14.
+The payment for the last quarter of 2021 is at $618.45 (approximately a $4 increase over 2020).
 See the graph below on the growth you can expect over the years and the monthly details further down.

 The Guaranteed Income Supplement is another program that you can enrol in at the same time as you enrolled with the OAS Pension.